play452/DesktopOnCodespaces/README.md

 - Added podman support

-- Fixed discord installation and also allowed docker access
+- Fixed discord installation and also allowed docker access in the container